Phishing vulnerability assessments and phishing susceptibility rates rarely tell the full story. How can companies calculate their true phishing risk?

 Addressing phishing is important, but…

-Importantly, the answer to the problem isn’t simply more of the same – better phishing simulations, or more tick-box awareness training.
+Importantly, the answer to the problem isn’t simply more of the same – reducing phishing vulnerability (and in fact human cyber risk as a whole) through better phishing simulations, or more tick-box awareness training.
 Organisations need to find ways to engage, stimulate, support and really hear from their people when it comes to cyber security and data protection.

 This can be done with content and innovative delivery mechanisms that better apply psychology and behaviour change theory, as well as a better understanding of the needs and expectations of today’s modern and growing digital workforce.
 Likewise, a clever use of innovative, increasingly intelligent technology can help drive positive changes in the areas (and metrics) of interest – meaning in turn, genuine risk reduction.